nazgul26/PHPRecipebook/README.md

 <h1>PHPRecipebook 5.0</h1>
 =============

-This is a rewrite of PHPRecipeBook hosted on sourceforge to use Cake MVC.
+This is a complete rewrite of PHPRecipeBook hosted on sourceforge to use CakeMVC by the original author of PHPRecipeBook.

-Current code is now ready for preview usage.
 A setup wizard is included and a complete migration script.

 <a href="https://phprecipebook.herokuapp.com/">Demo/Preview site</a> (Create your own account)